How to Teach Your Dog to Come

 Once your dog has mastered coming to you in your home, your pet is ready to take this skill outside.

 When practicing the “come” command outside, work in an enclosed area, like your backyard.
-Just let your dog roam the yard for a bit.
-Then, tell your dog to come and give your pup a treat for obeying.
+Just let roam the yard for a bit.
+Then, tell the command and give your pup a treat for obeying.

-When your dog is consistently obeying your command to come, take your pet to another outside location that has more distractions.
-Practice the “come” command in that area so that your dog will learn to obey despite the distractions.
+When your dog is consistently obeying your command, take your pet to another outside location with more distractions.
+Practice the “come” command in that area so that your pet will learn to obey despite the distractions.

 Before attempting the step just mentioned, be sure your dog is ready for it.
-You don’t want to put your dog in a situation that could be dangerous.
+You don’t want to put a pet in a situation that could be dangerous.

 Eventually, your dog should obey even without the promise of treats.
-Once your dog can be trusted to come when called, only offer treats about every other time that your dog obeys the command.
+Once your dog can be trusted to come when called, only offer treats about every other time that the pet obeys the command.

 Keep reducing the frequency of this reward until you are no longer using the treats.
 But never stop praising your dog for obedience.
 Continue to praise your pooch even when you don’t give treats.

-Have you ever called your dog to come when you’ve been upset with your furry friend?
+Have you ever called to come when you’ve been upset with your furry friend?
 Your dog will remember that, causing your pet to associate the command with your displeasure.

-Losing patience with your dog is another way to discourage your pup from coming when called.
+Losing patience is another way to discourage your pup from coming when called.

-Perhaps your dog is slow to obey the command to come.
-By the time your dog heads your way, you might feel like reprimanding your pooch.
+Perhaps your pet is slow to obey the command.
+By the time a dog heads your way, you might feel like reprimanding your pooch.

 If you’ve already made one of the mistakes described above, it’s best to start the training process over and use a new word to replace “come.”
 Try “near” or “here.”